blushes

 双语例句

-或许是为了免得日本女人脸红吧。 - She turned aside to hide her blushes.
+或许是为了免得日本女人脸红吧。 - Jenny was over-come with embarrassment.
+She faced away to hide her blushes.